 Do I Have A Case If I Was Partly At Fault?

-When in doubt about whether you have a car accident case, you should always consult with an attorney.
-Our attorney-client consultations are free, so there is no harm in speaking with an attorney to determine whether you still have a case, despite what you may think about your role in contributing to the car accident.
+When in doubt about whether you have a car accident case, you should always consult with an experienced car accident attorney.
+Our attorney-client consultations are free, so there is no harm in speaking with an experienced Atlanta lawyer to determine whether you still have a case, despite what you may think about your role in contributing to the car accident.

 How Do I Get My Car Repaired?